Skip to content

 Recommendation

-If you are a forex broker, crypto exchange or high-risk e-commerce operator in EU, MENA or Asia, with your own compliance team and a need to orchestrate three or more PSPs fast: BridgerPay is on the shortlist.
-The Pro tier at $599/month plus a 0.1-0.5% routing fee is reasonable for the value Bridger Retry and Agnostic 3DS deliver.
-Validate in sandbox first, demand reference calls with Paybis or Equiti, get the routing fee in writing.
-If you are a regulated UKGC or MGA gambling operator running procurement diligence: pull the FinTelegram coverage, ask BridgerPay's compliance team directly about their KYC/AML stance, and weigh that against Corefy or Nuvei before signing.
+If you are a forex broker, crypto exchange or high-risk e-commerce operator in the EU, MENA or Asia, with your own compliance team and a need to orchestrate three or more PSPs fast, BridgerPay is on the shortlist.
+The Pro tier at $599/month plus a 0.1-0.5% routing fee is reasonable for the value Bridger Retry, Agnostic 3DS and BridgerFraud deliver.
+Validate in sandbox first, demand reference calls with Paybis or Equiti, and get the routing fee in writing.
+If you are a regulated UKGC or MGA gambling operator running procurement diligence, pull the FinTelegram coverage, ask BridgerPay's compliance team directly about their KYC/AML stance, and weigh that against Corefy or Nuvei before signing.
 Updated May 2026.

 Pros

-• Bridger Retry plus Bridger Agnostic 3DS deliver measurable approval rate uplift on real volume — Paybis measured 15% transaction rescue and +15% approval from Agnostic 3DS, with $60M+ rescued in published numbers.
+• Bridger Retry plus Bridger Agnostic 3DS deliver measurable approval rate uplift on real volume: Paybis measured 15% transaction rescue and +15% approval from Agnostic 3DS, with $60M+ rescued in published numbers.
 Cascading retry that does not repeat 3DS challenges across PSPs is rare and meaningfully reduces decline losses.

 Cons

-• BridgerPay does not perform KYC/AML on merchants and the founder has publicly stated the platform has no compliance responsibility for end merchants.
+• BridgerPay does not perform KYC/AML on merchants, and the founder has publicly stated the platform has no compliance responsibility for end merchants.
 For regulated UKGC, MGA or NJDGE operators where the payment partner is part of the compliance chain, this is a structural mismatch.
 Nuvei, Paysafe and emerchantpay have dedicated gambling compliance teams; BridgerPay does not.

 Ready to evaluate BridgerPay for your business?